jtara1/MiscScripts/README.md

 formal language and automata). e.g.: `$ python alphabet_positive_closure.py --max-length 4
 --output-file out.txt a b c`

+`add_ssh_key_for_github.sh` creates a new SSH key and copies it to the clip board using xclip.
+Requires 1st command line argument to be email associated with SSH key.

 `anti_afk.py` prevents player from being marked as afk in a video game by moving the character forward and backward (`w` and `s` key presses) keys.